mirza-sync/mern-ts-blog/README.md

   3. Find a tutorial of setting up latest react-router and combine it with this tutorial.

   > Still don't know what to do yet.
 Maybe I'll go with option 2.

+- **Update** : I've chose option 1, which is to downgrade to react-router-dom v6 to v5.
+There's already pinned comment that ask viewers to use v5.
+But I don't realize this lol.
+Maybe should've read the comments before watching a video.

+- Btw this tutorial kinda sucks.
+There's bunch of interfaces created in seperate files.
+Makes me feel like doing Java.
+I prefer to create the type/interface in the file that uses it.
+Then will consider refactor out the types if it is used in multiple places.